Meet our board members

-Fernando Aguirre served as President and Chief Executive Officer from January 2004 to October 2012 and Chairman from May 2004 to October 2012 of Chiquita Brands International, Inc. (global distributor of consumer products).
-Prior to joining Chiquita, Mr. Aguirre worked for more than 23 years in brand management, general management and turnarounds at The Procter & Gamble Company (P&G) (manufacturer and distributor of consumer products).
+Mr. Aguirre served as President and Chief Executive Officer from January 2004 to October 2012 and Chairman from May 2004 to October 2012 of Chiquita Brands International, Inc. (global distributor of consumer products).
+Prior to joining Chiquita, he worked for more than 23 years in brand management, general management and turnarounds at The Procter & Gamble Company (P&G) (manufacturer and distributor of consumer products).
 Mr. Aguirre began his P&G career in 1980, serving in various capacities including President and General Manager of P&G Brazil, President of P&G Mexico, Vice President of P&G’s global snacks and US food products, and President of global feminine care.
-In July 2002, Mr. Aguirre was named President, special projects, reporting to P&G’s Chairman and CEO, working on strategy.
-Mr. Aguirre is currently a director of Levi Stauss & Co. (brand-name apparel company) and Barry Callebaut AG (manufacturer of high-quality chocolate and cocoa products).
-He served as a director of Coveris from 2014 to 2015, Levi Strauss from 2010 until August 2014, and Coca-Cola Enterprises Inc. from 2005 until November 2010.
+In July 2002, he was named President, special projects, reporting to P&G’s Chairman and CEO, working on strategy.
+Mr. Aguirre also serves as a director of Barry Callebaut AG (manufacturer of high quality chocolate and cocoa products).
+Previously, he served as a director of Coveris from 2014 to 2015, Levi Strauss from 2010 until August 2014, and Coca-Cola Enterprises Inc. from 2005 until 2010.

-Chairman, Chief Executive Officer and President of Aetna Inc.
+Chairman and Chief Executive Officer of Aetna Inc.

-Mark T. Bertolini is Chairman, Chief Executive Officer and President of Aetna.
+Mr. Bertolini is Chairman and Chief Executive Officer of Aetna.
 He assumed the role of Chairman on April 8, 2011 and Chief Executive Officer on November 29, 2010.
-Mr. Bertolini came to Aetna in 2003 as head of Aetna’s Specialty Products.
-In July 2007, he was named President, responsible for all of Aetna’s businesses and operations across the company’s broad range of healthcare products and related services.
-Prior to serving as Aetna’s President, Mr. Bertolini was executive vice president and head of Aetna’s regional businesses, which included the company’s individual, retiree, small group and middle market businesses, as well as numerous product, network and service areas.
-Prior to joining Aetna, Mr. Bertolini held executive positions at Cigna, NYLCare Health Plans, and SelectCare, Inc., where he served as president and chief executive officer.
-Mr. Bertolini also serves as a director of Verizon Communications Inc. (communications, information and entertainment products and services), Massachusetts Mutual Life Insurance Company (insurance and investment products), The Hole in the Wall Gang Camp, an organization founded by Paul Newman that serves children with cancer and other serious illnesses, and the Fidelco Guide Dog Foundation, an organization that breeds, trains and places German Shepherd guide dogs with people with visual disabilities.
+From July 2007 to December 2014, he served as president, responsible for all of Aetna’s businesses and operations.
+Mr. Bertolini joined Aetna in 2003 as head of Aetna’s Specialty Products, and subsequently served as executive vice president and head of Aetna’s regional businesses.
+Before joining Aetna, Mr. Bertolini held executive positions at Cigna, NYLCare Health Plans, and SelectCare, Inc., where he was president and chief executive officer.
+Mr. Bertolini also serves as a director of Verizon Communications Inc. (communications, information and entertainment products and services), Massachusetts Mutual Life Insurance Company (insurance and investment products), The Hole in the Wall Gang Camp, a non-profit organization founded by Paul Newman that serves children with cancer and other serious illnesses, and the Fidelco Guide Dog Foundation, a non-profit organization that breeds, trains and places German Shepherd guide dogs with people who have visual disabilities.

 Former Chairman and Chief Executive Officer

 Mr. Clark is President of the Chicago Board of Education.
 He retired in February 2012 as the Chairman and Chief Executive Officer of Commonwealth Edison Company (“ComEd”) (an electric energy distribution subsidiary of Exelon Corporation), having served in this position since November 2005.
-Mr. Clark served as President of ComEd from October 2001 to 2005 and served as Executive Vice President and Chief of Staff to the Exelon Corporation Chairman from 2004 to 2005.
-After joining ComEd in 1966, Mr. Clark held key leadership positions in operational and policy-related responsibilities, including regulatory and governmental affairs, customer service operations, marketing and sales, information technology, human resources and labor relations, and distribution support services.
+Previously, Mr. Clark served as President of ComEd from October 2001 to 2005 and Executive Vice President and Chief of Staff to the Exelon Corporation Chairman from 2004 to 2005.
+After joining ComEd in 1966, he held key leadership positions in operational and policy-related responsibilities, including regulatory and governmental affairs, customer service operations, marketing and sales, information technology, human resources and labor relations, and distribution support services.
 Mr. Clark serves as a director of Waste Management, Inc. (waste disposal services).
 Previously, he served as a director of BMO Financial Corporation (financial services) from May 2005 to December 2016, and was its non-executive chairman from December 2010 to December 2016.

 The Bancorp, Inc.

 Mrs. Cohen serves as Chairman of FinTech Acquisition Corp.
 II (blank check company) and Strategic Advisor of The Bancorp, Inc (internet banking and financial services).
-Previously, she served as Chief Executive Officer of The Bancorp, Inc. (and its subsidiary, The Bancorp Bank, from September 2000 to December 2014, having earlier served as Chairman of The Bancorp Bank from November 2003 to February 2004.
-From August 1997 to her retirement in December 2010, Mrs. Cohen served as Chairman and a trustee of RAIT Financial Trust (real estate investment trust).
-Until December 2006, she also held the position of Chief Executive Officer.
-From 1999 to 2000, Mrs. Cohen also served as a director of Hudson United Bancorp (holding company), the successor to JeffBanks, Inc., where she had been Chairman and Chief Executive Officer since its inception in 1981 and also served as Chairman and Chief Executive Officer of its subsidiaries, Jefferson Bank (which she founded in 1974) and Jefferson Bank New Jersey (which she founded in 1987) prior to JeffBanks' merger with Hudson United Bancorp in December 1999.
-From 1985 until 1993, Mrs. Cohen was a director of First Union Corp. of Virginia (bank holding company) and its predecessor, Dominion Bankshares, Inc. In 1969, Mrs. Cohen co-founded a commercial law firm and served as a senior partner until 1984.
+Previously, she served as Chief Executive Officer of The Bancorp, Inc. and its subsidiary, The Bancorp Bank, from September 2000 to December 2014, having earlier served as Chairman of The Bancorp Bank from November 2003 to February 2004.
+From August 1997 to December 2010, Mrs. Cohen served as Chairman and a trustee of RAIT Financial Trust (real estate investment trust) and until December 2006, she also held the position of Chief Executive Officer.
+From 1999 to 2000, she served as a director of Hudson United Bancorp (holding company), the successor to JeffBanks, Inc., where she had been Chairman and Chief Executive Officer since its inception in 1981 and also served as Chairman and Chief Executive Officer of its subsidiaries, Jefferson Bank (which she founded in 1974) and Jefferson Bank New Jersey (which she founded in 1987) prior to JeffBanks' merger with Hudson United Bancorp in December 1999.
+From 1985 until 1993, Mrs. Cohen was a director of First Union Corp. of Virginia (bank holding company) and its predecessor, Dominion Bankshares, Inc. In 1969, she co-founded a commercial law firm and served as a senior partner until 1984.
 Mrs. Cohen serves as director of CardConnect Corp.
 She recently served as Chairman of FinTech Acquisitions Corp. from February 2015 to July 2016; FinTech was renamed to CardConnect Corp. following its acquisition of CardConnect.

 Mr. Garten is Dean Emeritus of the Yale School of Management.
 Previously, he served as Yale University’s Juan Trippe Professor in the Practice of International Trade, Finance and Business from 2005 to 2015.
-From 1995 to 2005, he served as Dean of the Yale School of Management since 1995.
-He also is Chairman of Garten Rothkopf (global consulting firm), a position he assumed in October 2005.
-Mr. Garten held senior posts on the White House staff and at the U.S. Department of State from 1973 to 1979.
-He joined Shearson Lehman Brothers (investment banking) in 1979 and served as Managing Director from 1984 to 1987.
-In 1987, Mr. Garten founded Eliot Group, Inc. (investment banking) and served as President until 1990, when he became Managing Director of The Blackstone Group (private merchant bank).
+From 1995 to 2005, he served as Dean of the Yale School of Management.
+Mr. Garten also served as Chairman of Garten Rothkopf (global consulting firm), from 2005 to 2016.
+Earlier, he held senior posts on the White House staff and at the U.S. Department of State from 1973 to 1979.
+Mr. Garten joined Shearson Lehman Brothers (investment banking) in 1979 and served as Managing Director from 1984 to 1987.
+In 1987, he founded Eliot Group, Inc. (investment banking) and served as President until 1990, when he became Managing Director of The Blackstone Group (private merchant bank).
 From 1992 to 1993, Mr. Garten was Professor of Finance and Economics at Columbia University's Graduate School of Business.
 He was appointed U.S. Under Secretary of Commerce for International Trade in 1993 and served in that position until 1995.
-He is the author of A Cold Peace: America, Japan, Germany and the Struggle for Supremacy; The Big Ten: Big Emerging Markets and How They Will Change Our Lives; The Mind of the CEO; and The Politics of Fortune: A New Agenda for Business Leaders; and From Silk to Silicon: The Story of Globalization Through Ten Extraordinary Lives.
-Mr. Garten serves as a director of CarMax, Inc. (automotive retailer) and is also a director of nine Credit Suisse mutual funds.
-Mr. Garten is a trustee of the International Rescue Committee and a director of Aetna Foundation, Inc. He also serves on the Board of Managers of Standard & Poor's LLC, a division of The McGraw-Hill Companies.
+Mr. Garten is the author of A Cold Peace: America, Japan, Germany and the Struggle for Supremacy; The Big Ten: Big Emerging Markets and How They Will Change Our Lives; The Mind of the CEO; and The Politics of Fortune: A New Agenda for Business Leaders; and From Silk to Silicon: The Story of Globalization Through Ten Extraordinary Lives.
+Mr. Garten serves as a director of CarMax, Inc. (automotive retailer), and nine Credit Suisse mutual funds.
+He is a trustee of the International Rescue Committee.

 Former President of Jazz Technologies, Inc.